-Gogebic Community College seeks candidates for a full-time Career Counselor.
+Gogebic Community College seeks candidates for a full-time Career Counselor that has a work schedule of August 1st through the first week after graduation in May and one day a week during the summer months.
 This position reports to the VP of Student Services and the Director of TRiO Program and Disability Services.
 This position is a member of the Faculty group.
 The salary range for this position is $46,616-$71,287.
 The Career Counselor is responsible for the ongoing development and implementation of counseling services provided to the general student population as well as TRiO Program (Student Support Services) participants and Perkins grant students.
 Customer focus, college service, and a willingness to assist as needed are expectations for all employees.
 It is important that there is recognition, acceptance, and adherence to the community college mission and philosophy from our candidate.

 Essential Duties and Responsibilities:

 - Serve as an academic advisor, and meet with students to keep current on academic needs and progress.

 - Develop Individual Academic Plans for Perkins students and SSS program participants, and assist in identifying goals and implementing strategies to accomplish goals.

 - Assist with placement into appropriate levels of college coursework based upon comprehensive evaluation of individual needs.

 - Facilitate trust and discussion about topics related to academic success.

 - Administer and interpret interest, skills, and develop personality inventories for purposes of career exploration.

 - Assist students with a variety of situational concerns including: relationship problems, lack of self-esteem, assertiveness training, stress management, eating disorders, sexual concerns, and issues around the transition to college, response to suicide, death, or loss.